bdoolittle/julia-porta/README.md

 A version of the [PORTA](http://porta.zib.de/) software intended for cross-platform deployment via [julia](https://julialang.org/).

+## PORTA in Julia

+The julia programming language provides utilities for packaging C libraries for cross-platform deployment.
+The [BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl) julia package reliably cross-compiles software to run on supported platforms.
+The end result is a julia module, `porta_jll`, containing the executables for all supported platforms and the logic to run the correct executable on that platform.

 ## PORTA (POlyhedron Representation Transformation Algorithm)

 "PORTA is a collection of [C] routines for analyzing polytopes and polyhedra.
 The polyhedra are either given as the convex hull of a set of points plus (possibly) the convex cone of a set of vectors, or as a system of linear equations and inequalities." -([porta](http://porta.zib.de/)).